mohamed-taman/tracking-user-activities/README.md

 2023-06-14T11:37:57.045+02:00  WARN 17608 --- [ntainer#0-0-C-1] c.siriusxi.tua.service.ProductListener   : ALERT!: Product 'iPad' has been ordered more than threshold 20; 23 times within the last 5 seconds!
 ```

 Didn't you notice anything in the output log?
-Yes, there are alerts from the system that there are suspicious purchase activities on 'Nokia' and 'iPad' products within the last 5 seconds, so please check.
+Yes, the system has alerted me that suspicious purchase activities have occurred on Nokia and iPad products within the last 5 seconds, so please check.